DBS has a long history of exceptional dance training and has become well regarded for it’s quality tuition across a

 The DBS team strongly values teamwork and works closely with it’s families to deliver the very best dance experience possible for it’s students.

-How did you become involved with Dubbo Ballet Studio?
+How do you become involved with Dubbo Ballet Studio?

 What always impressed me about DBS, even during my time as a student, is the family atmosphere in the studio.
 You walk through the doors and are greeted like an old friend.
 The studio isn’t just a place where the students come for dance lessons, it’s a home away from home.

 After being a student myself for many years, I took over as Principal in 2001, after having watched the previous three Principals create a buzzing studio with a reputation for excellence over 80 years.

 One of the reasons I was so motivated to become Principal is that I passionately believe in providing more opportunities for children in regional areas to experience the benefits of dance – it’s been the driving force behind the growth of Dubbo Ballet Studio.